PourquieLab/website/content/authors/amine/_index.md

 superuser: false

 # Role/position
-role: First cycle of Medical School at Claude Bernard Lyon 1 University, France.
-Currently MD-PhD student at University of Lille, Predosctoral Research Fellow at Brigham and Women's Hospital, and Visiting Graduate Student at Harvard University.
+role: MD-PhD student at University of Lille, Predosctoral Research Fellow at Brigham and Women's Hospital, and Visiting Graduate Student at Harvard University.

 # Organizations/Affiliations
 organizations:
   - name: Bachelor in Biosciences and Master of Biosciences and Health at École Normale Supérieure de Lyon.
+First cycle of Medical School at Claude Bernard Lyon 1 University, France.
     url: ''

 # Short bio (displayed in user profile at end of posts)
 bio: Bachelor in Biosciences and Master of Biosciences and Health at École Normale Supérieure de Lyon.
+First cycle of Medical School at Claude Bernard Lyon 1 University, France.

 interests:
   - Duchenne Muscular Dystrophy